OliAltF4/Wasserpegel-Rhein-Bonn/README.md

 5. Once created,you will receive a token that looks like this: 123456789:ABCdefGhIJklMnoPQRstUVwXyZ123456789

 Important: Keep this token secure, it grants controle over your bot.

+### Set the token as an Environment Variable

+For the bot to work locally or in a Docker container,